 What Happens After I File My Medical Malpractice Claim in Baltimore?

 Once we are ready, we will file your medical malpractice complaint with the appropriate court.
 After we file the complaint and serve all the necessary parties with notice, the discovery process begins.
-During this phase, both sides of the case must exchange all relevant evidence and information.
-This means we must give the defendant all our information regarding your injuries and medical history and reports from any expert witnesses.
-In return, we will be provided with all the defendant’s relevant information, evidence, and reports.
+Both sides of the case must exchange all relevant evidence and information during this phase.
+This means we must give the defendant all our information regarding your injuries, medical history, and reports from expert witnesses.
+In return, we will receive all the defendant’s relevant information, evidence, and reports.
 This allows both sides to strategize most effectively.

 We may also use this time to reach a settlement.
-After exchanging information during discovery, the defendant may realize that we have a solid case, and they are unlikely to win at trial. the defendant may make a settlement offer.
-This means the defendant will pay you a sum of money, likely smaller than the amount in damages you claimed in your complaint, in exchange for dropping your lawsuit.
+After exchanging information during discovery, the defendant may realize that we have a solid case and they are unlikely to win at trial.
+The defendant may make a settlement offer.
+This means the defendant will pay you a sum of money, likely smaller than the damages you claimed in your complaint, in exchange for dropping your lawsuit.
 Settlement offers can be accepted, denied, or negotiated.
-If you are open to a settlement, we can help you negotiate the best settlement possible.
+If you are open to a settlement, we can help you negotiate the best one possible.

 Call Our Baltimore Medical Malpractice Attorneys for a Consultation

 Please call our Baltimore medical malpractice attorneys at Rice, Murtha & Psoras at (301) 381-4802 to set up a free evaluation of your claims.